inventree/InvenTree/docs/docs/develop/devcontainer.md

 #### Run background workers

-If you want need to process your queue with background workers, run the `worker` task.
+If you need to process your queue with background workers, run the `worker` task.

 ### Running InvenTree